Tobacco Outreach Education Program

 Tobacco Training for Health Professionals

-The TOEP provides continuing medical education (CME) credits (AMA PRA Category 1 CreditsTM) to Texas physicians and other healthcare professionals at no cost.
-Experts from MD Anderson Cancer Center have created this tobacco prevention/cessation course to help physicians and other health care professionals counsel their patients on the benefits of smoking prevention and cessation.
-The training materials are also available to health care professionals not seeking CME credit and can be accessed online or via DVD.
+The TOEP provides continuing medical education (CME) credits to Texas physicians and other health care professionals at no cost.
+Experts from MD Anderson Cancer Center created this tobacco prevention/cessation curriculum to help physicians and other health care professionals counsel patients on the benefits of smoking prevention and cessation and to provide exceptional evidence-based treatment for tobacco dependence.
+The training materials are also available to health care professionals not seeking CME credit and are accessible online or via DVD.

 ASPIRE (A Smoking Prevention Interactive Experience) is an online, bilingual multimedia program developed by The University of Texas MD Anderson Cancer Center.
 It is a teen-savvy tobacco prevention and cessation program used by middle and high school students across the United States and internationally.

 This fully interactive educational tool uses a “HealthScare Hospital” metaphor in which users travel to different rooms within the hospital to learn about various dangers of tobacco.
 The game kiosk is currently used in juvenile detention centers, and the game is also available on CD.